thomaspaulin/drone-hairdryers/README.md

 relative reference frame instead.
 After all, you are the drone's whole world.

 # Implementation Details
-Computer vision is expensive for embedded boards.
+ - Computer vision is expensive for embedded boards.
 The vision processing will be done on a companion computer and sent to the flight computer via MAVlink messages so that the existing dronekit and Ardulink infrastructure can be used
-Because the drone will be flying from a 'ground plane' or 'xy plane' overhead of the target into an 'xz plane'.
-Because of this conventional 2D object tracking won't be sufficient and 3D tracking is required.
+ - Because the drone will be flying from front on to a bird's eye view 2D object tracking won't be sufficient and 3D tracking is required.
-Throw in the fact that the person won't stay stationary and we have both a moving camera and a moving target.
+ - Throw in the fact that the person won't stay stationary and we have both a moving camera and a moving target.

 ## Face Detection
-At first Open CV's pre-trained Haar Cascade Classifier will be used to detect the face closest to the camera's centre
+At first Open CV's pre-trained Haar Cascade Classifier will be used to detect the face closest to the camera's centre.

 ## Object Tracking
 Initially Open CV's KCF algorithm was used because it provides an acceptable compromise between speed and accuracy, and because occlusions won't be considered.

-KCF is a two dimensional tracker, however, and to obtain the desired drone motion a three dimensional tracker is required such as the model devised by [G. Brazil, G. Pons-Moll, X. Liu, and B. Schiele](http://cvlab.cse.msu.edu/pdfs/brazil_pons-moll_liu_Schiele_eccv2020.pdf).
+KCF is a two dimensional tracker, however, and as mentioned a three dimensional tracker is required.
+[G. Brazil, G. Pons-Moll, X. Liu, and B. Schiele](http://cvlab.cse.msu.edu/pdfs/brazil_pons-moll_liu_Schiele_eccv2020.pdf) provide a model which satisfies this requirement and accounts for drone movement, all from a single camera.